Meghana9854/RRN-sequencing/README.md

-# RRN operon sequencing #
+# RRN sequencing #
-This repository contains pipelines (more to be added) for QC and analysis of long read amplicon data for the RRN (16S-ITS-23S) operon generated through PacBio sequencing.
-The pipeline uses vsearch for OTU clustering and qiime2 for taxonomic assignment of the OTUs generated.
-An RRN specfic reference database called FANGORN has been used for taxonomic classification, which has been development by Calum Walsh.
-More details of which can be found on https://github.com/cazzlewazzle89/FANGORN.

-#this repository is still under development#
+This repository conatins scripts used for taxonomically classifying RRN reads using two approaches: (i) direct alignment with Minimap2 (refer RRN_minimap2), and (ii) OTU clustering utilising vsearch, followed by classification via QIIME2 (refer RRN_OTUs).
+Additionally, it includes scripts for the classification of v3-v4 reads through OTU clustering with vsearch and subsequent QIIME2 classification (refer v3-v4_Illumina).